-Here’s a tip: copy the image into a word processor document, then use the rulers to size it exactly how you want.
+Here’s a tip: If an online design doesn’t fit on your wood piece, copy the image into a word processor document, then use the rulers to size it exactly how you want.

 Step 3: Transfer your design

-Cut out the design leaving a “tab” so you can tape to your wood without covering any of the design, then place it exactly where you want it and tape to the wood.
+Cut out your chosen design, leaving a “tab” so you can tape to your wood without covering any of the pattern, then place it exactly where you want it and tape to the wood.

 Place your graphite paper shiny side down under the printed design.
 Start to trace your design gently with a pen, pencil, or embossing tool.